Coues Deer Pastrami

 - 1 teaspoon sugar

-- 1 teaspoon ground black pepper, plus 3 tablespoon ground black pepper
+- 1 teaspoon ground black pepper, plus 3 tablespoon ground black pepper for later

 - 1/2 cup Madeira wine